Household service providers

 Through the claims manager

-If the employee's claim is managed by Comcare, you can send invoices for approved services directly to Comcare.
-Invoices should include the information required in a service provider invoice.
+If the employee’s claim is managed by Comcare, you can submit their relevant household services invoices for payment in three ways:

 If the employee’s claim is managed by a self-insured licensee, you work directly with the licensee.